strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 * **BeforeAllOnce** - custom extension which executes code only once before all tests are started and after all tests finished.
 * **storage/TestStorage** - generate and stores values in the specific `ExtensionContext`.
 This ensures that if one want to retrieve data from
   `TestStorage` it can be done via `ExtensionContext` (with help of ConcurrentHashMap) inside `AbstractST`.
+* **parallel/TestSuiteNamespaceManager** - This class contains additional namespaces will are needed for test suite before the execution of `@BeforeAll`.
+  By this we can easily prepare the namespace in the `AbstractST` class and not in the children.

 ## Test Phases